NCAR/rda-apps-clients/docs/README.md

 ------
 ### Authentication

-`POST`, or `DETLETE` HTTP requests require that you include a bearer token in your URL.
+`POST`, `DELETE`, and some user-specific 'GET' HTTP requests require that you include a bearer token in your URL.
 To do this you would need to first find your token in [you user profile](https://rda.ucar.edu/accounts/profile).
 Next, you would append this token to the end of any url using `?token=[bearer token].
 For example,
 ```